posted March 29, 1997

 Yet even an innocent storyteller can find trouble other than matching up plot lines.
 Even more so for a gypsy storyteller.
 Clopin had learned to be cautious around the soldiers, although more than once he had caught one standing at ease and leaning toward the wagon to hear a tale.

-On a day the same as any other, Clopin sat inside his wagon smiling at the small group of children milling around in front of the puppet theatre.
+children milling around in front of the puppet theatre.
 Jehan was sitting almost right below the window-stage, a grin on his face.
 "So what story should Clopin tell today, hmm?" the puppeteer asked.

 Immediately his look-alike miniature popped up.
 "Tell the one about the bell ringer!"
 Puppet-Clopin piped.